xiaoMGitHub/LEGION_Y7000Series_Hackintosh/README-en.md

 ## Attention
 - if Dashboard is blurred as gadgets are added, It can be solved by using SwitchResX to set Millions for colors
-- If panic always occured as system boots, try to move the kext files in EFI/CLOVER/kext/other to /Library/Extensions

 ## Full Compatibility
 - Boot clover with UEFI mode